 The Canadian actress Carrie-Anne Moss – best known for her roles in The Matrix and Jessica Jones – announced she will be joining the cast of Norwegian crime series Wisting, playing an FBI agent who travels to Scandinavia to track down an American serial killer on the run.
 Meanwhile, Norwegian actor Sven Nordin (Lilyhammer) will star as the eponymous Wisting – a homicide detective pursuing the same culprit.

-Commissioned as a ten-part series and created by Katarina Launing & Trygve Allister Diesen, Wisting is set to be the biggest drama series produced in Norway.
-Although shooting’s already begun, there’s still a way to go before this Scandi noir makes it to our screens.
-If you can’t wait for a bit of Nordic crime drama, get your fix with the shows listed below, all of which are available to stream right now for your bingewatching pleasure.
+Ten-part series Wisting, created by Katarina Launing & Trygve Allister Diesen, is the biggest drama series ever produced in Norway.
+Until it’s available outside Norway, get your fix with the shows listed below, all of which are available to stream right now for your bingewatching pleasure.

 This show’s protagonist Kurt Wallander (Krister Henriksson) is the embodiment of a Nordic noir cop: moody, intelligent, and obsessed.
 While tracking a sadistic killer, he follows a string of crimes (including ritual murders and attacks on domestic animals) in the bleak landscapes of a small town by the Baltic coast.